“What’s ‘normal with dementia?” I asked my subscribers to tell me what they wanted to know, and that was the number one answer.

 People living with dementia are very much able to have a great day!
 Often, this is easier for them to do with your support.
 Having a great day–or half day, or hour, or moment–doesn’t mean they’re “faking it” about having dementia.

-No matter what the cause of dementia in your loved one–Alzheimer’s disease, vascular, Lewy Bodies, Parkinson’s disease, MS, ALS, AIDS, alcohol or drug-related, Huntington’s disease, Cruezfeldt-Jakob, frontotemporal, TBI–the brain has been affected in some manner.
+No matter what the cause of dementia in your loved one–Alzheimer’s disease, vascular, Lewy Bodies, Parkinson’s disease, MS, ALS, AIDS, alcohol or drug-related, Huntington’s disease, Cruezfeldt-Jakob, frontotemporal degeneration, TBI, CTE–the brain has been affected in some manner.
 So it’s not going to perform as it was originally designed to do.
-The happy flip side to that is that sometimes, that will result in a spectacular stretch of time, where your loved seems a-okay, “on,” totally fine.
+The happy flip side to that is that sometimes, that will result in a spectacular stretch of time where your loved seems a-okay, “on,” totally fine.

 And then that moment, or hour, or day will go away.
-This is normal with dementia.
 So please enjoy the great bits.
 Stamp them on your heart.

 Being “in denial” about having dementia.